 Her fickle nature has led her to a range of places, to look at a range of things: from studying tardigrades in glaciers on Svalbard; Arctic foxes in the mountains of Norway; moss in the upland bogs across the Pennines of England; and midge on a remote island in Antarctica.
 She loves being in these environments but dislikes being cold, so has developed a strong attachment to her tea-flask.
 She currently lives and works in Trondheim, Norway where she tries very hard to avoid winters.

 Her work currently focusses on invasive species in the polar regions: alien midge in Antarctica and alien plants in the Arctic for instance.
 Her research naturally overlaps with biosecurity and areas of policy that may mitigate ecological change as a result of alien introductions.
-She also loves ice, not only in her gin, but also the glacial type, and investigating what lives in it and what importance the terrestrial cryosphere has in shaping alpine and polar ecosystems.
+She also loves soils and is a biogeochemical fangirl, taking a strong interest in how carbon and ecosystems respond to change.

 Jes enjoys science communication and sits on the British Ecological Society’s public engagement working group, where she nags people about the importance of digital media.
 She is also actively involved in Equality and Diversity committees where she advocates for women in science and is opening up discussion on mental health in the workplace for all persons.